Learn The Linked Half Double Crochet

 The linked half double crochet can be done with almost any yarn or hook, so feel free to use whatever you have!

-Learn The Linked Half Double Crochet Stitch
+What Is The Linked Half Double Crochet Stitch

 If you can do the half double crochet stitch learning this one shouldn’t be too hard!
 The variation may take a few tries to get the hang of.
 If you’re careful not to make your stitches too tight, you should catch on quickly.